-Rail Tourism is one of Sisonke's unique tourism features.
-Sisonke and the Paton Narrow Gauge Railway have developed a fledging steam rail tourism sector based on the existence of the underutilised Cape Natal Railway line and the remnants of the narrow gauge line from Ixopo to Carisbrooke with a proposed extension to uMzimkhulu.
-This steam train offers a chance to experience the beauty of the KZN Midlands and Southern Drakensburg while the off train experiences touch the hearts of all people fortunate enough to enjoy this journey.
+Rail and avi-tourism have the potential to increase revenue generating tourism.
+Sisonke and the Paton Country Narrow Gauge Railway have developed a fledgling steam rail tourism sector from Ixopo to Carisbrooke with a proposed extension to Umzimkhulu.
+This magnificently restored luxury steam train offers a chance to experience the beauty of the KwaZulu-Natal midlands and Southern Drakensberg, while the off train experiences will touch the hearts of all people fortunate enough to enjoy this journey.

 Avi Tourism forms the single largest group of eco-tourists globally, and 25% of domestic tourists are interested in birding.
 Sisonke has two top national birding spots and seven important birding areas.
 The Marutswa Forest Board Walk in Bulwer has been completed by Sappi and is fully operational.
 The Ntsikeni Mobile Vulture Hide at Ntsikeni Nature Reserve is home to some rare bird species and has a Ramsar Convention status.

-Ntsikeni Nature Reserve, including its 12000ha wetland, epitomizes a raw, untamed, quiet and natural beauty.
+Ntsikeni Nature Reserve, including its 12000 ha wetland, epitomises a raw, untamed, quiet and natural beauty.
 Within the Nature Reserve the Ntsikeni Eco-Tourism Development Enterprise operates two lodges, May and Ntsikeni.
 The lodges each offer comfortable chalets, a large equipped conference facility and a dining area.

-The beautiful Centecow Mission in Creighton is one of the largest mission centres established by the Trappist brothers in KwaZulu-Natal and houses the Gerald Art Gallery and Museum.
-Other Trappist stations are Reichenau, Emmaus, and Kavelear, Lourdes and Mariathal.
+The beautiful Centecow Mission in Creighton is one of the largest mission centres established by the Trappist brothers in KwaZulu-Natal.
+Other Trappist stations are Reichenau, Emmaus, and Kavelear.